 3. Tackle Thrift

-I’m always surprised by what I find at my Goodwill store – name brand ‘like new’ clothing, clothing with original tags on them, new school workbooks, learn to read books.
+I’m always surprised by what I find at my local thrift store – name brand ‘like new’ clothing, clothing with original tags on them, new school workbooks, learn to read books.
 It’s like a treasure hunt every time I go to a thrift store, but it’s also a good place to check for some of the items on your NEED LIST.
 Don’t feel constrained to shopping at your local thrift stores because you can also shop second-hand goods online at thredUP (for kids and women’s clothing) and eBay (for just about everything).

 4. Make Money